An Analytic Layer-wise Deep Learning Framework with Applications to Robotics: Case Studies

 \subsubsection{Convergence tests of SGD and FPL on the simulator}

 Because of safety reason, we only tested SGD on the simulator as there is no guarantee of convergence when using SGD in online learning.
 For the purpose of comparison, FPL was also tested on the same simulator, before it was finally implemented on the actual robot (in subsection \ref{sec:fpl_real}).
 We considered the major axis which includes the first 3 joints \(q_1,q_2,q_3\).
-A single hidden layer network was built to approximate the Jacobian matrix of the UR5e robot through the relationship in \eqref{eq:jacob_nn}.
+A single hidden layer network was built to approximate the Jacobian matrix of the UR5e robot through the relationship in \eqref{eq:jacob_all}.
 To do that, we firstly learned an SLFN with structure 3-12-3.
 That is, 3 input nodes (for \(q_1,q_2,q_3\)), 12 nodes in the hidden layer and 3 output nodes (for \(\dot{x}_1,\dot{x}_2,\dot{x}_3\)).
 The activation functions used for the hidden layers were modified softplus \(f(x)=log(0.8+e^x)\) and for the output layer were identity \(f(x)=x\).
 Since the kinematic model is unknown, we needed to first manually move the robot around the desired trajectory in order to collect data for offline training of the network.
-The data of \(\vect{q}\), \(\dot{\vect{q}}\) and \(\dot{\vect{x}}\) were collected during the manual movement.
+The data of \(\boldsymbol{q}\), \(\dot{\boldsymbol{q}}\) and \(\dot{\boldsymbol{x}}\) were collected during the manual movement.
 After getting the data, we trained the network offline by using SGD method.
 Different from the convergence test in the classification task, the learning rate here was chosen such that the offline learning converged.
 The obtained weights were then adopted as a starting point for the learning of Jacobian matrix in the online training.
 We performed the online training using both SGD and FPL on the simulator of UR5e.
 The robot was first moved to an initial position so that the initial error was zero.
-The training was then conducted by using the online \(\dot{\vect{q}}\) command as constructed in \eqref{eq:control_qre}.
+The training was then conducted by using the online \(\dot{\boldsymbol{q}}\) command as constructed in \eqref{eq:control_qre}.